eacg-gmbh/ts-jenkins/README.md

 # TrustSource Plugin 4 Jenkins

 Jenkins plugin to transfer dependency information to TrustSource service (OpenSource Compliance & Vulnerabilities).
+It does not only allow transferring the dependencies and automated vulnerability assessment but also to warn or break builds depending on legal status.
 Find more about trustSource at https://app.trustsource.io

 ## Requirements